Bourkekev/ms4-power-fitness-gym/README.md

 ### Structure

 To list the pages I needed and to visualise the site structure, I designed my visual sitemap in Gloomap.
-In the sitemap below, the pages marked in green represent site User (logged in) pages:
+In the sitemap below, the pages marked in green represent site User (logged in) pages.
+Product Detail can be gotten to from all Products, product categories while Product Reviews is only accesible from the Product Detail page, or Profile:

 ![Sitemap](README_resources/gloomap-sitemap.png)